-How about doing a holiday version of spring cleaning?
-It’s necessary no matter the time of year and it doesn’t have to be complete drudgery if you have a plan.
-To that end, here is a step-by-step guide for the seasonal sprucing up before the whole gang descends including some of my best kitchen cleaning hacks!
+Deep cleaning the kitchen doesn’t have to be complete drudgery if you have a plan.
+To that end, here is a step-by-step guide including some of my best kitchen cleaning hacks!

 - Step ladder